jxxsheng/DSAI_SC1015/README.md

 - Handling and cleaning imbalanced datasets
 - RNN and CNN with LSTM
 - Collaborating using GitHub
-- Concepts about Precision, Recall, F1 SCore, ROC-AUC
+- Concepts about Accuracy, Precision, Recall, F1 SCore, ROC-AUC for model evaluation
-- Strengthen concepts on the Data Science pipeline
+- Understanding and applying the Data Science pipeline

 <h2>Contributors</h2>